inspirai/MetalHead/README.md

 # Natural Locomotion and Jumping of Quadruped Robot A1 with AMP

+The core contribution of this repository is to make the quadruped robot A1 being able to do natural locomotion and jumping like the video below.
+This repository is based off of Alejandro Escontrela's [AMP_for_hardware](https://github.com/Alescontrela/AMP_for_hardware).
+All experiments are running on [Isaac Gym](https://developer.nvidia.com/isaac-gym).

 [![Watch the video](https://img.youtube.com/vi/IdzfE9rXoqY/maxresdefault.jpg)](https://youtu.be/IdzfE9rXoqY)
 Click above image to watch the Video!